 XYZ is considered a color space with direct correspondence to human perception of color.
 In other words if two tones have the same coordinates in XYZ they should appear to have the same color to a human observer.
 Therefore while in XYZ we can take a look at the data superimposed onto the classic chromaticity Helmholtz horseshoe, which is supposed to represent the limits of color vision.

-First I am going to show the chromaticity diagram of the white balanced ColorChecker target used to determine the color matrix of Figure 2, transformed into XYZ by the matrix itself.
+First I am going to show the chromaticity diagram of the white balanced ColorChecker target used to determine the color matrix of Figure 2, transformed into XYZ by the matrix we derived.

 The 24 dots represent the chromaticities of the 24 patches.
-The six gray patches in the bottom row of the ColorChecker are bunched up near the center of the horseshoe where D50 resides.
+The six gray patches in the bottom row of the ColorChecker are bunched up near the center of the horseshoe where D50 resides, as they should.
 A couple of dots in the yellow-orange region appear to be just outside of sRGB (white solid line).
-They actually could be but recall from the previous article that the Forward Matrix is a compromise, with some noticeable errors.
-Here are deviations from BabelColor 30 database reference data.
+They actually could be – but recall from the previous article that the Forward Matrix is a compromise, with some noticeable errors.
+Shown below are deviations from BabelColor 30 database reference data.
 Note that orange and yellow are indeed two of the worst matches.

 If every raw pixel of the image in Figure 1 is white balanced, demosaiced, converted to XYZ and plotted as in Figure 5 we get the chromaticities below left.
-Too many dots, but it shows the gamut of chromaticities at the scene captured by a D610 and 24-120mm f/4 under (about) a D50 illuminant.
+Too many dots, but it shows the gamut of chromaticities at the scene captured by a D610 and 24-120mm f/4 under the ‘daylight’ 5350K mountain sun.
 Some values are indeed negative and some values fall outside of Helmholtz’ horseshoe, hence outside the limits of human vision.

 Since it’s hard to determine from Figure 7a how many pixels correspond to each chromaticity, the diagram on the right (7b) shows instead a histogram of the number of pixels within the relative .01x.01 xy chromaticity square.
 The counts are in log10 units and color coded, so dark blue means that there are less than 10 pixels in such a square, light blue less than 100, cyan less than 1000 … all the way to yellow with more than 100k.
 We can then easily see where we are losing color information in what numbers by referencing the standard color gamuts (yellow, red and black triangles for sRGB, Adobe RGB and ProPhoto resp.).